 The following cross-training exercises will engage multiple muscle groups in each drill – using your own bodyweight for resistance and strengthening your physique to perform better movements.

-Instructions for Cross-Training Exercises
+Instructions for a Cross-Training Circuit Workout

 You have a choice of how you do these particular drills.